sneha-almeida/Corona-App-in-Android-/README.md

-# Corona Contact Tracing App in Android
+# Corona Warn App using Android
 Some Sceenshots of the implemented System are:

 ![](https://github.com/sneha-almeida/Corona-Contact-Tracing-App-in-Android-/blob/main/ss-1.jpg)